 Capitol Hill Briefing

-On July 18, 2012, the Health and Medicine Branch of the Center for the Study of the Presidency and Congress hosted a SNAP to Health Capitol Hill Briefing in Washington, D.C., for the official release of the project team’s recommendations.
+On July 18, 2012, a SNAP to Health Capitol Hill Briefing was convened in Washington, D.C., for the official release of the project team’s recommendations.
 The event featured a panel of leading experts who:

 - Highlighted innovative strategies for improving nutrition in SNAP.